SpadeCheats/SpadeCheats/README.md

- Allow It to inject into fortnite

  -Free 2 day key: Free-2lfa

+ -Click allow to inject it into fortnite